-If you’re in a hurry and just want to find the Best Golf Balls for Average Golfers (Mid Handicappers) in 2020, then we recommend the Titleist Tour Soft.
+If you’re in a hurry and just want to find the Best Golf Balls for Average Golfers (Mid Handicappers) in 2023, then here’s what we recommend:

 In this article, we’re going to be reviewing the following golf balls:

 - TaylorMade Tour Response

 At this skill level, it is important to find the best golf balls for average golfers to help shave a stroke or two from your score.
 The rest of this article will attempt to help you do just that.